where can i buy saw palmetto here in the philippines? I'm in taguig city.

-Although not regulated by the FDA, saw palmetto is thought by many to effectively treat urinary difficulties that are a result of prostate enlargement, or Benign Prostatic Hypertrophy (BPH).
-Saw palmetto is a common treatment in Europe to treat BPH, and has been proven effective there for promoting normal, healthy urination.
-This is thought to be because saw palmetto reduces swelling and inflammation in the prostate gland, as well as limiting the absorption of testosterone in the prostate.
+Although not regulated by the FDA, this palmetto is thought by many to effectively treat urinary difficulties that are a result of prostate enlargement, or Benign Prostatic Hypertrophy (BPH).
+It is a common treatment in Europe to treat BPH, and has been proven effective there for promoting normal, healthy urination.
+This is thought to be because the supplement reduces swelling and inflammation in the prostate gland, as well as limiting the absorption of testosterone in the prostate.

 Since saw palmetto blocks absorption of testosterone in the prostate and has other hormonal effects.
 The herb is used for other hormonal disorders, such as acne, male baldness, low libido, low sperm count, PMS, and other reproductive issues, with varying effectiveness.